This article also appears on Nation of Change.

 What does this mean?
-Every time a user browses the web, he leaves a trace of his address and other basic information that is relayed from the client to the host.
+Every time a user browses the web, she leaves a trace of her address and other basic information that is relayed from the client to the host.
 This creates privacy concerns for individuals who do not wish to be spied on for every single website they visit.
-Masking one’s internet identity has become quite a trend in recent decades as individuals want to protect their anonymity.
-Many projects such as the Tor Project create a rubber-band effect of relays.
-Projects such as these were initially designed for the primary purpose of protecting government communications.
-Today, these are used for a plethora of purposes by normal people, the military, journalists, law enforcement officers, activists, and anybody else who wishes to preserve his or her internet privacy.
+Masking one’s internet identity has become increasingly popular as individuals want to protect their anonymity.
+Browsers such as the Tor Project aim to create a rubber-band effect of relays.
+Such projects were initially designed for the primary purpose of protecting government communications.
+Today, they are used for a plethora of purposes by common people, the military, journalists, law enforcement officers, activists, and anybody else who wishes to preserve his or her internet privacy.
 The more people use the network, the more intricate the relays.
 This practice is not illegal: a user’s privacy is as important as freedom of speech.
 In fact, the Tor website writes that “a branch of the U.S. Navy uses Tor for open source intelligence gathering, and one of its teams used Tor while deployed in the Middle East recently.
 Law enforcement uses Tor for visiting or surveilling web sites without leaving government IP addresses in their web logs, and for security during sting operations.”

 Internet relay programs like Tor can also be used by users when they are blocked by their local Internet providers from accessing websites.
 In China, for instance, Facebook is banned, but many netizens use relays to get around this block.
 In other words, it can also work against the government's favor, because the use of such programs results in a well crafted veil of anonymity.